attractivechaos/kann/doc/02dev.md

 KANN uses direct computation with an optimized inner loop.
 On a machine we use, it is eight times faster than a naive implementation, but about twice as slow as a CPU-only Theano implementation which is based on matrix product.
-KANN provides a reasonbly fast, though not very fast, implementation that is still simple and does not require a lot of working space.
+KANN provides a reasonably fast, though not very fast, implementation that is still simple and does not require a lot of working space.

 As a side note, the performance of CPU-only Theano and TensorFlow may vary